Qatar workers face old problems despite reform promises

 ‘They will throw us away’

-The International Labour Organization opened its Qatar office on April 29, after signing a three-year agreement with the government to oversee fundamental labour change.
+The International Labor Organization opened its Qatar office on April 29, after signing a three-year agreement with the government to oversee fundamental labor change.

 Qatar has come under huge pressure over its treatment of workers since winning the right to host the 2022 World Cup.